24310048/Oscraper/README.md

 # Oscraper
-Open source repo for web-scraping and post scraping analysis
+Open source repo for web-scraping and post-scraping analysis